 The reason is not merited by themselves, but God’s reason is to bless all the nations on the earth.

-God wanted a ‘flagship' nation that was an example to the world – not of how they behave, but of how he behaves.
+Israel is an example: not of how they behave, but of how GOD behaves.

 However, a cursory glance backwards through history shows how time and time again, while the people of Israel may be the object of God’s undying affection, they are also targeted for special hatred – the unquenchable, Satanic drive to annihilate them continues throughout the generations.
 It is enough to make anyone envious of the chosen people retreat from that position with gratitude.